 (supported by Kingdom Housing Association)

-In April 2017 we organised ‘taster sessions’ during a Family Fun Day at Inverkeithing Primary School, giving families the opportunity to try some creative activities, led by local artists and crafters.
-Local crafters ‘Rustic Simplicity’ offered the chance to build wooden bird boxes, Cathy Reilly was on hand to help visitors decoupage a frame or a jar, and local artist Rosie Gibson was offering visitors the chance to make either 2D or 3D art pieces based on their own memories of living in the area.
+In April 2017 IAI organised ‘taster sessions’ during a Family Fun Day at Inverkeithing Primary School, giving families the opportunity to try some creative activities, led by local artists and crafters.
+Local crafters ‘Rustic Simplicity’ offered the chance to build wooden bird boxes, nursery teacher Cathy Reilly was on hand to help visitors decoupage a frame or a jar, and sculpture and community artist Rosie Gibson was offering visitors the chance to make either 2D or 3D art pieces based on their own memories of living in the area.
 She encouraged them to take their pieces away and ‘place’ them where they belonged in the environment.
 All of the activities were very popular with the children, and adults also joined in.
 The session was also an opportunity to speak with local people about what their concerns and interests are, and what kind of creative activities they might like to take part in.

 Fraser Avenue: A Deconstruction

 Inverkeithing Arts will document the changes in Fraser Avenue during the regeneration project – pre-demolition, demolition, re build and moving in.

 View some of the photographs taken so far on the Kingdom Housing Association website